-Second Year Studentss Welcome Party
+Sophomores Welcome Party

-Every spring the math department holds an informal meal to welcome second year students who have declared math as their concentration.
+Every spring the math department holds an informal meal to welcome sophomores who have declared math as their concentration.
 A few upper-year students and faculty are present so you can ask them about the concentration.

 Women in Math